-- 1) Establishes the five member State Water Board in the California Environmental Protection Agency to provide for the orderly and efficient administration of the state's water resources (Water Code § 174, § 175). - 2) Establishes multiple state policies with respect to the state's water resources including: that the state's water resources be put to beneficial use to the fullest extent possible (Water Code, § 100); all water in the state is the property of the people (Water Code, § 102); the use of water for domestic purposes is the highest use of water and that the next highest use is for irrigation (Water Code § 106); and every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes (Water Code § 106.3). - 3) Requires, under the Urban Water Management Planning Act, every public and private urban water supplier that directly or indirectly provides water for municipal purposes to prepare and adopt an urban water management plan (Water Code §§ 10610 et seq.). - 4) Requires each urban water management plan to include a water shortage contingency plan that includes the identification of sources of water supply (Water Code § 10631).
+- 1) Establishes the five member State Water Resources Control Board in the California Environmental Protection Agency to provide for the orderly and efficient administration of the state's water resources (Water Code § 174 and § 175). - 2) Establishes multiple state policies with respect to the state's water resources including: that the state's water resources be put to beneficial use to the fullest extent possible (Water Code, § 100); all water in the state is the property of the people (Water Code, § 102); the use of water for domestic purposes is the highest use of water and that the next highest use is for irrigation (Water Code § 106); and every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes (Water Code § 106.3). - 3) Requires, under the Urban Water Management Planning Act, every public and private urban water supplier that directly or indirectly provides water for municipal purposes to prepare and adopt an urban water management plan (UWMP) every five years.
+A UWMP must include a water shortage contingency plan that defines when the supplier is experiencing water shortages and what actions it will take under shortage circumstances (Water Code § 10610 and § 10631 et seq.).